University Handbook, Appendix E:

 - A complete summary of the election shall be kept on record for at least three years in the Office of Faculty Senate.
 Election results shall be forwarded to the president of the senate.

 Each caucus shall go back no further than the final ballot to find replacements for vacancies.
 When the names on the final ballot are exhausted, a special election will be called at the time of the vacancy to fill the vacancy.
+In the event the names on the final ballot are exhausted and yearly elections are in process, the vacancy may be filled utilizing the current elections.
+This will be handled on a case-by-case basis in consultation with the caucus chair and election committee.

 - In the event of reorganization of the colleges, extension, the library, or the general administration, representation on the senate of these groups will remain unaltered until after the next regularly scheduled election.